ceph/ceph-ansible/README-MULTISITE.md

 A multisite configuration consisting of multiple realms across multiple clusters can be configured by having files in `host_vars` for the rgws in each cluster similar to scenario #2.

-The host_vars for the rgws in the second cluster would have `rgw_zonesecondary` set to true and the additional `rgw_pull` variables as seen in scenario #2
+The host_vars for the rgws in the second cluster would have `rgw_zonesecondary` set to true and have the `rgw_pull_endpoint` variable set as seen in scenario #2

 The inventory for the rgws section of the master cluster for this example looks like: